coatyio/coaty-js/docs/man/developer-guide.md

 If the broker is launched on standard port 1883, a multicast DNS service for broker discovery is published additionally.
 The broker is then discoverable under the mDNS service name "Coaty MQTT Broker" and the service type "coaty-mqtt".
+In this case, you can optionally specifiy a non-default hostname for multicast DNS discovery with the command line option `--bonjourHost`.
+Useful for cases, where the normal hostname provided by mDNS cannot be resolved by DHCP.

 If the command line option `--verbose` is given, Mosca broker provides verbose logging of subscriptions.
 Additionally, all MQTT messages published by MQTT clients are logged